PTO & PTA Fundraising 101

-Fundraising is often a primary focus for PTA groups, though the California State PTA standards and others advise using the 3-to-1 Rule.
+School fundraising is often a primary focus for PTA groups, though the California State PTA standards and others advise using the 3-to-1 Rule.
 That is that there should be at least three non-fundraising programs aimed at helping parents or children or advocating for school improvements, for every one fundraiser.

-Important PTA Fundraising (or PTO Fundraising) Considerations
+Important PTO Fundraising Considerations

 - What age are the students?
 Consider what students are interested in and capable of doing prior to selecting your fundraising events.
 You want to spark your children’s interest with a fundraising campaign.

-- Financial Planning: What is your budget for producing a fundraiser?
+- What is your budget for producing a fundraiser?
 Is there a PTO fund that you can utilize?
 What are the upfront costs and how will your organization cover these?

-- What resources do you have to work with, including: Parents, volunteers, local business & media relationships that can assist with sponsorships, advertising and marketing of your PTO/PTA fundraising efforts?
+- What resources do you have to work with, including parents, volunteers, local business & media relationships that can assist with sponsorships, advertising, and marketing of your PTO/PTA fundraising efforts?

 - What are your plans for promoting your PTO/PTA fundraising events?
 Networking, social media, community relationships, local businesses, your school website, event calendars, email blasts, website links, school gatherings, and more can provide opportunities for sharing.

 - What message and skills are you teaching students through your fundraiser?
 Are you choosing healthy options or selling cookie dough?
+Kids notice these things.

 - How will you motivate participants?
 Will there be prizes or awards for top performers and classrooms?
 How much competition is your community comfortable with promoting?

 Building a Sense of Community is Key to PTO and PTA Groups